The Difference Between User, Buyer, and Customer Explained

 The buyer is the person who makes the final decision to purchase your product and has a set of expectations as a result.

-The customer is the entity that encapsulates both the user and the buyer.
-Like a business.
+The customer is the entity that encapsulates both the user and the buyer, like a business.

 Examples of User, Buyer and Customer